LA-cmd-prompt/ONTARIO-PHIPA/README.md

 - **Highly sensitive data** that can lead to discrimination if exposed
 - **Provincial jurisdiction** with strict data residency requirements

-### The Challenge
+### The Need

-Healthcare providers often ask me: *"How do we enable modern digital health services while ensuring patient privacy is protected?"*
+ *"How do we enable modern digital health services while ensuring patient privacy is protected?"*

-The tension is real:
+Justification of the need:
 - Patients want convenient access to their health records from their phones
 - Doctors need to share information quickly across different healthcare settings
 - Telemedicine requires real-time video consultations with PHI discussion
-- But ONE privacy breach in healthcare can destroy patient trust forever

 ### The Solution: MedConnect Ontario

-This project represents how I approach health privacy compliance—not as a checkbox exercise, but as a **fundamental architecture decision**.
-Every feature in MedConnect Ontario was designed with PHIPA requirements embedded from day one, not bolted on afterward.
+This project represents how I approach health privacy compliance— as a **fundamental architecture decision**.
+Every feature in MedConnect Ontario was designed with PHIPA requirements embedded from day one.

-This isn't theoretical.
-This is how healthcare technology **should** work in Ontario.

 ---

-## 🎯 Project Goals
+##  Project Goals

 ### Primary Objectives